rkprojects/cloud-iot-ota-with-nrf52/README.md

 Modified MBR is included in the repository which contains the start address of the Bootloader.
 Bootloader needs a valid application in flash and for that it needs to know its hash.

 Application can be with or without softdevice, bootloader is not dependent on softdevice.
-However the start address  (for now) is assumed to be **0x1000**.
-Since softdevice itself contains a MBR it needs to be handled correctly, to do that [nrfutil](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Util) is required to generate DFU package from target application binaries.
+The start address for application in flash, for now, is assumed to be **0x1000**.
+Since softdevice itself contains a MBR it needs to be handled correctly, to do that [nrfutil](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Util) is reused to generate DFU package from target application binaries.
 The generated DFU package should contain either Application or Softdevice + Application.

+## OTA Update Files

+OTA update needs two files:

+* *JSON* message file whose content should be sent as it is from AWS IoT Core MQTT test client or GCP IoT Core *Update Config* message.
+This is a sensitive file, once it is sent over secure MQTT channel and its purpose is over, it should be destroyed.
+* Encrypted binary file that you need to host on any cloud storage or CDN and publicly accessible from HTTP or HTTPS URL, no redirects.
+Encryption algorithm used with AES 128bit in CBC mode with PKCS7 padding and hashing is with SHA256.

+These two files are generated with a python program in *cloud-iot-ota-with-nrf52/scripts/ota*.
+By default generated OTA files are named as: *ota.json* and *ota.ebin*, you can name them differently.
+This program also optionally generates bootloader settings page which is required when updating the application with a debugger.
+For more details on command line options:

+`$ cd cloud-iot-ota-with-nrf52/scripts/ota`
+`$ python3 main.py -h`

 ## Build Sample Application

-`$ cd app/boards/pca10056/blank/armgcc`
+`$ cd cloud-iot-ota-with-nrf52/app/boards/pca10056/blank/armgcc`
 `$ make`

 Build will fail if read-only filesystem is not generated or IoT settings are not configured.

 `$ make flash`

-Flash programming must be sector wise else other areas will get erased.
+**NOTE**:Flash erase must be sector wise else other areas will get erased.

 Generate Application DFU package.
-Go to top level cloned directory.

-`$ cd scripts`
+`$ cd cloud-iot-ota-with-nrf52/scripts/ota`
-`$ nrfutil pkg generate --application ../app/boards/pca10056/blank/armgcc/_build/nrf52840_xxaa.hex
+`$ nrfutil pkg generate --application ../../app/boards/pca10056/blank/armgcc/_build/nrf52840_xxaa.hex
 --application-version 0 --hw-version 52 --sd-req 0 ota_app.zip`